20 From 72: My Favorite Films Of 1972

 Before there was Netflix, Hulu, Disney+, streaming services, or even the internet, the only options for watching movies that were not made in the corporate Hollywood system were those that were made for television.
 Another option was porn movies but that’s a discussion for another site altogether.
 Here on Listal, we'll keep the subject of discussion towards the made for TV movies.
 And as someone who grew up as a kid during the 70s, I must admit that I have a real soft spot in my heart for horror movies that were made as a result of this independent and inexpensive process of filmmaking.

-Okay, let's get this part out of the way now...
+Okay, okay, let's get this part out of the way now...

 Sex.

-I mean, y'know, maybe not as much or as hardcore as other such controversial films of today, but for it's time, it had enough to raise more than just an eyebrow or two.
-Hell, it had enough to probably raise a few erections too.
+I mean, y'know, maybe there's not as much carnal activity or maybe what there is isn't as hardcore as other such controversial films of today, but for its time, there was enough to raise more than just an eyebrow or two.
+Hell, it had enough to probably raise a few erections also.

 But, whatever.
-The truth is, this is a movie directed by Bernado Bertolucci and starring the best actor living at the time.
-Two individuals who, between the two of 'em, bring a quality level of artistic workmanship and highest caliber acting to give such an emotionally raw picture such as this one it's reason for being.
-There's enough richness it's production and spacious room in it's storytelling that the viewer can make his or her decision on whether this Parisian tango is an erotic dance or just plain filth.
+The truth is, this is a movie directed by famed Italian fillmaker Bernado Bertolucci and starring the best actor living at the time, Marlon Brando.
+Two very respected individuals within the motion picture industry who, between the two of 'em, bring a quality level of artistic workmanship and highest caliber presentation to this story about adults doing adult "stuff", to the extent that it is able to give such an emotionally raw picture such as Tango it's reason for being.
+There's a complex and mature attitude in the approach of the physically exposed premise that lies at the center of this movie.
+It's an approach that gives off a deep richness in its production of sensual atmosphere, and it allows enough spacious room in its storytelling of sexual disclosure that the viewer can make his or her decision on whether this Parisian tango is an erotic dance between two emotionally wounded souls or just plain filth.

 In it, they play characters who are trying to...well, y'know....get away.
 Particularly from that one guy who go shot in the head in The Godfather.